Continuing Education Activity

 A pervasive pattern of grandiosity (fantasy or behavior), need for admiration, and with lack of empathy, beginning by early adulthood, as indicated by at least five of the following:

 A standard psychiatric interview is often used to make a diagnosis of personality disorders.
 Otto Kernberg's structured clinical interview, which was created in 1981, has continued to undergo revisions and restructuring as a structured clinical interview for personality disorders.
-The current version is a semi-structured diagnostic interview that has questions focused on personality organization, defenses, object relations, and coping skills.
+The current version is a semi-structured diagnostic interview with questions focused on personality organization, defenses, object relations, and coping skills.
 This interview focuses on interpersonal relationships.
 The current version is copyrighted by the Personality Institute at The Weill Cornell Institute.
 The interview is based on psychodynamic principles and is expected to be used by persons who had have had previous training in psychoanalytical work.

 Other instruments may measure the severity of narcissistic personality disorder, such as the five-factor narcissism inventory that looks at the five aspects of general personality.
 There are about 148 questions that are asked on the measure.
-Another measure that may be used is the Narcissistic Personality Inventory.
+Another measure that may be useful is the Narcissistic Personality Inventory.

 No standardized pharmacological or psychological treatment has been established for persons with narcissistic personality disorder.
 More often than not, NPD is present, along with other mood disorders.
-Once a diagnosis is established, it is essential to discuss the diagnosis because of several challenges that mostly will be present in the future.
+Once a diagnosis is established, it is essential to discuss the diagnosis because of several challenges that will mostly be present in the future.
 It is equally important to treat ongoing symptoms of co-occurring affective disorders.

-Kohut and Kernberg have focused on long term therapy and exploring the relationship between a therapist and patient, which continues to be established treatment for persons with a narcissistic personality disorder.
+Kohut and Kernberg have focused on long-term therapy and exploring the relationship between a therapist and patient, which continues to be an established treatment for persons with a narcissistic personality disorder.
 Psychodynamic psychotherapy focuses on defenses present during therapy sessions.
 Many therapists have advocated for ongoing therapy for patients with an established diagnosis of NPD.
 NPD may significantly reduce emergency department visits and lower the incidence of self-harm.
 Of note, studies are more focused on borderline personality disorder; however, borderline personality disorder's findings may be generalizable to other disorders as well.

-Transference focused therapy is structured twice a week psychoanalytic therapy that focuses on personal expression of emotions toward a therapist.
+Transference-focused therapy is structured twice a week psychoanalytic therapy that focuses on personal expression of emotions toward a therapist.
 Given that persons with NPD can often be provoked by their perception of being treated by another, their own emotions towards other people are essential.

-Schema focused therapy is relatively new and focuses on alternate forms of cognitive-behavioral therapy, including activating emotional senses.
+Schema-focused therapy is relatively new and focuses on alternate forms of cognitive-behavioral therapy, including activating emotional senses.